lmqr15/RaspiPlex/README.md

 This is a project in progress.
 By sharing our material we hope people will learn with or teach us.
 Parts starting with a prefix like PL (pool), LM (house), CV (central) and SF (solar farm) are stable and in 'production'.
 Other parts are supporting scripts.

+note:
+rename config_hms copy.py to config_hms.py, you will need config_hms.py and bieb.py to run any of the prefixed scripts.